 PARADIGM DRILLERS ARRIVE AT BRUSSELS CREEK FOR DRILL PROGRAM WITH DATA ANALYSIS ONGOING AT POCITOS 1 LITHIUM AND GEORGIA LAKE LITHIUM PROJECTS

-/EIN News/ -- Vancouver, BC, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. (“Recharge”) (RR: CSE) (RECHF: OTC) (SL50: Frankfurt) announced that Paradigm drillers arrived on site today for the Company’s fully-funded winter drill program at Recharge’s 100% owned Brussels Creek Gold-Copper-Palladium Project in Kamloops, BC, Canada.
+Vancouver, BC, Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. ("Recharge") CSE OTC (SL50: Frankfurt) announced that Paradigm drillers arrived on site today for the Company's fully-funded winter drill program at Recharge's 100% owned Brussels Creek Gold-Copper-Palladium Project in Kamloops, BC, Canada.

 Paradigm Drilling delivered the skid mount, Boyles 25 model drill rig to the staging area near the Brussels Creek Property with drilling about to commence to complete 900 meters of NQ size core drilling in 3 holes.
 Of these 900 meters, hole collar angles will be between -50 and -90 degrees, and borehole depths will not exceed 350 meters.